 This tour takes you to the local Russian family to enjoy a traditional Russian tea ceremony which closely reflects national culture and customs.

-In Russia having guests at home is considered a very important, responsible but of course an extremely pleasant event.
-Every Russian woman tries her best to impress her guests: she cleans the house, lays a big table and prepares tasty drinks and self-cooked meal.
-The hostess is always very anxious that guests feel at home and that they had enough to eat!
+In Russia having guests at home is considered a very important responsibility but of course also an extremely pleasant event.
+Every Russian woman tries her best to impress her guests: she cleans the house, lays a big table and prepares tasty drinks and a self-cooked meal.
+The hostess is always very anxious that guests feel at home and that they have had enough to eat!

-It is very common for friends, family, guests and neighbors to gather at someone's house for tea, an old tradition that is still very much alive in the present day.
+It is very common for friends, family, guests and neighbors to gather at someone’s house for tea, an old tradition that is still very much alive today.
 Tea is served with sugar, lemon, milk, honey or jam, together with homemade cakes, cookies, pastries, dried-bread rings (baranki), jams and sweets.
 You will sit with your hosts at a big table and indulge in unhurried conversation.
-Questions about life in Russia you didn't have time to ask you can ask now, and your hosts will be most happy to answer them.
+Questions about life in Russia that you didn’t have time to ask you can ask now, and your hosts will be most happy to answer them.

-This tour gives the rare the chance to spend the most enjoyable and relaxing time and to feel yourself at home in a Russian family!
+This tour gives a rare chance to spend the most enjoyable and relaxing time and to feel yourself at home in a Russian family!

 Enjoy a Russian tea party as part of your St Petersburg sightseeing tour.
 Call us for details